nergalex/xc-shared-service-oidc/readme.rst

 F5 Distributed Cloud (XC) allows to insert any container based service in the data-path, named **Platform as a Service** (PaaS).
-F5 has pre-defined PaaS solutions based on our most reliable and proven Reverse Proxy technology in the world: NGINX.
+F5 has pre-defined PaaS solutions based on our most reliable and proven world grade Reverse Proxy technology: NGINX.
-The article here describe the High Level Design of the PaaS **Secure Access** that enables a oAuth/OIDC GW to authenticate user access to your Web applications.
+The article `here <https://f5-k8s-ctfd.docs.emea.f5se.com/en/latest/class8/module2/module2.html>`_ describe the High Level Design of the PaaS **Secure Access** that enables a oAuth/OIDC GW to authenticate user access to your Web applications.

 .. image:: ./_pictures/design.png
    :align: center
    :width: 700
    :alt: vK8S

-This repository describes How to deploy it with an Ansible role.
+This repository describes *How To Deploy* it with an Ansible role.

 .. contents:: Contents
     :local: